Dealing with Dissatisfied Patrons Part 1

 With a 15+ year background in retail and running my own art business, I understand the ramifications of poor service and how damaging it can be when someone is dissatisfied.
 Over the years, I’ve learned that you need to do everything in your power to make it right for your art patrons because this affects your brand.
 This week’s blog outlines how to take a positive and flexible approach to your art patrons and sales transactions.

 I’ve included some stories in this post to help explain and highlight how impactful these approaches are.
 Next week’s blog post will bring you part two and highlight where you can see damage to your business when you aren’t providing the best service.

-Returned Items: Patrons can come back with an item for a number of reasons, it broke right away, it’s the wrong size, the colors of off, etc. Don’t think about the lost of $20 bucks today, think of the long term gain of a promoter who talks highly of your product, company, or service.
-If you return the money they are asking a refund on, and create a great experience, they are likely to come back and spend more than that $20 rather than become a detractor of your company.
+Returned Items: Patrons can come back with an item for a number of reasons, it broke right away, it’s the wrong size, the colors off, etc. Don’t think about the loss of $20 bucks today, think of the long-term gain of a promoter who talks highly of your product, company, or service.
+If you return the money they are asking for a refund on, and create a great experience, they are likely to come back and spend more than that $20 rather than become a detractor of your company.

 Story: I had a patron want to return a piece because she bought a large version of an art print and it was too big.
 I allowed a return and offered to mat and frame the smaller one.
 This meant I made almost the same amount of sales as selling the unframed larger but provided the framing and matting services.
 Because I allowed someone to bring something back something they were not satisfied with, I found a way to save the sale and make them happy.